Effective Date of Policy:

 - This triennial review procedure shall be initiated by the Department Chair soliciting a self-evaluation by the faculty member under review.
 Thereafter, the Department Chair will prepare a written evaluation based on different sources including, but not limited to, the self-evaluation, personal observation, feedback from other faculty and students, and student course evaluations.

-- The Chair will forward an evaluation to the Divisional Dean.
-The Dean will forward the evaluation to the VPAA, along with comments or an evaluation, and provide a copy to the faculty member.
-The evaluated faculty member may submit a response to the evaluations to the VPAA.
-The VPAA will meet with the faculty member to discuss the reviews.
+- The Chair will forward an evaluation to the Academic Dean.
+The Dean will forward the evaluation to the VPAA/Provost, along with comments or an evaluation, and provide a copy to the faculty member.
+The evaluated faculty member may submit a response to the evaluations to the VPAA/Provost.
+The VPAA/Provost will meet with the faculty member to discuss the reviews.
 The following schedule should be followed:

 a) Chairs should stagger these evaluations to make them manageable within the department’s annual calendar;

-b) Chairs should inform the appropriate Divisional Dean on an annual basis regarding which faculty are due for evaluation;
+b) Chairs should inform the appropriate Academic Dean on an annual basis regarding which faculty are due for evaluation;

-c) In the case of a Department Chair, the appropriate Divisional Dean will conduct this review according to the same procedure.
+c) In the case of a Department Chair, the appropriate Academic Dean will conduct this review according to the same procedure.

 C. Improvement Plans for Tenured Faculty

 In the case of an unsatisfactory evaluation, a tenured faculty member will, by the end of the following semester, write a comprehensive improvement plan, which includes specific and measurable goals.
-This plan shall address the identified problem area(s) and shall demonstrate how the faculty member will resolve and significantly improve upon these problem area(s).
-This plan is to be approved in advance by the next highest level of authority (Department Chair, Divisional Dean or VPAA).
+This plan shall address the identified problem area(s) and shall demonstrate how the faculty member will esolve and significantly improve upon these problem area(s).
+This plan is to be approved in advance by the next highest level of authority (Department Chair, Academic Dean or VPAA/Provost).
 The faculty member will be re-evaluated at a time to be established in the plan, but not later than three (3) semesters.
-If significant improvement is not evident, then the Department Chair or Divisional Dean shall refer the faculty member to the VPAA for disciplinary action.
+If significant improvement is not evident, then the Department Chair or Academic Dean shall refer the faculty member to the VPAA/Provost for disciplinary action.
 The faculty member is entitled to appeal any disciplinary action taken to the Faculty Review Committee.

 D. Criteria for Evaluation